 You can also type in the name of your city, and view the reports of area nursing homes since January 2011.

-If you have an injury or a loved one is injured or killed in a Pennsylvania nursing home which you believe was caused by its negligent or reckless conduct, feel free to contact Central Pennsylvania based Schmidt Kramer Injury Lawyers who specialize in personal injuryand can answer any questions you may have about inadequate care at a nursing home.
+If you have an injury or a loved one is injured or killed in a Pennsylvania nursing home which you believe was caused by its negligent or reckless conduct, feel free to contact a nursing home abuse lawyer from Schmidt Kramer Injury Lawyers.
+Our Harrisburg personal injury lawyers can answer any questions you may have about inadequate care at a nursing home.